eslint/eslint/docs/rules/comma-style.md

 ## When Not To Use It

-If your project will not be using one true comma style, turn this rule off.
+This rule can safely be turned off if your project does not care about enforcing a consistent comma style.

 ## Further Reading

-For the first option in comma-style rule:
+For more information on the Comma First style:

 * [A better coding convention for lists and object literals in JavaScript by isaacs](https://gist.github.com/isaacs/357981)
 * [npm coding style guideline](https://docs.npmjs.com/misc/coding-style)